netneurolab/markello_spatialnulls/walkthrough/spatial_nulls.md

 Many of them already had easy-to-use Python interfaces (i.e., [Burt-2020](https://brainsmash.readthedocs.io/) and [Moran](https://brainspace.readthedocs.io/)), while others were easy to translate from open-source MATLAB or R code (i.e., [Váša](https://github.com/frantisekvasa/rotate_parcellation)).

 Because #reasons, some of the null models were translated / implemented in our lab's catch-all utility package [`netneurotools`](https://github.com/netneurolab/netneurotools) (which you will find is used quite heavily throughout our analysis scripts), while other models (namely, Burt-2018) were implemented in a little helper package developed for this project ([`parspin`](https://github.com/netneurolab/markello_spatialnulls/blob/master/parspin)).
-Here, we provide a brief code snippet highlighting the implementation for each null models used in the current manuscript.
+Here, we provide a brief code snippet highlighting the implementation for each null models used.
 We quote relevant text from the manuscript describing the null models.

 ```{note}